jointogetherhq/jointogether.online/_posts/2026-02-10-is-your-join-form-ready-for-the-employment-rights-act.markdown

 ![a join form question asking if the applicant wants to contribute to the union's political fund](/assets/images/posts/2026-02-10-is-your-join-form-ready-for-the-employment-rights-act.jpg)

-From 18 February 2026 unions will no longer need this explicit opt-in, and can (again) automatically opt new members into a union’s political fund.
+From 18 February 2026 unions will no longer need this explicit opt-in for the political fund, and can (again) automatically opt new members into a union’s political fund.
 This means any opt-in questions can be removed from your union’s join form, and rate calculations updated to automatically include political fund contributions.
+Note this only applies to those joining from Great Britain; those joining from Northern Ireland will still need to provide explicit opt-in.

 ## Coming soon: e-balloting